Mario-RC/dstc11_track4_robust_multilingual_metrics/dstc11/track4-task2-robust-metrics.md

-# Track 4: Robust and Multilingual Automatic Evaluation Metrics for Open-Domain Dialogue Systems

-## Task 2: Robust Metrics
+# Task 2: Robust Metrics

 In this task, the goal for participants is to propose robust metrics for automatic evaluation of just English dialogues that exhibit previously mentioned properties (section 2) while being robust when dealing with back-translated/paraphrased English sentences.
 The expected performance must be on par with the correlations with human-annotations obtained over the original sentences.
 As robustness criteria proposed, back-translated/paraphrased sentences should have the same semantic meaning as the original sentence, but different wording.